openlayers/openlayers/changelog/upgrade-notes.md

 The `PluggableMap` class has been removed.
 If you want to create a custom map class, extend the `Map` class instead.

+#### ol/style/Icon and ol/style/RegularShape

+`ol/style/Image` and subclasses `displacement` is no longer scaled with the image.
+If you previously expected this unintended behavior you should now increase the displacement when setting the scale.

 ### 6.15.0

 #### Deprecated `tilePixelRatio` option for data tile sources.